All aspects of health are essential to a good school year

 10. Set goals

-Goals can keep you thinking positively about the future and where you see yourself in it.
-There are steps you can take to make them more managable, and to help keep you stay focused and motivated.
+Goals can keep you focused and motivated.
+There are steps you can take to make them more managable.
 From trainer Jarryd Reed (Personal Fitness Trainer ’21), here are eight things to do to keep yourself in a healthy state of mind as you move forward through the school year and beyond.